Amnesty International Netherlands

 - Documents are easier to find and access increasing staff productivity.
 The organization estimates each staff member will save over one hour a week by using Alfresco in the cloud.

-- With a cloud solutions, the IT team no longer has to spend time maintaining and purchasing hardware for an on-premise solution.
+- With a cloud solution, the IT team no longer has to spend time maintaining and purchasing hardware for an on-premise solution.
 IT can now support core services for the organization that cannot be hosted in the cloud or otherwise be outsourced.

 - Amnesty International Netherlands has rolled out Alfresco in the cloud to a small group of initial users with plans expand its use to over 200 users by early 2013.